 EPL noise limits have not been updated for Phase 2 and 3 of operations.
-As noise limits in the development consent and NMP are now more conservative than those in the EPL, the more conservative limits have been adopted in Table 2.1.
+As limits in the development consent and NMP are now more conservative than those in the EPL they have been adopted in Table 2.1.

 2.6 Meteorological conditions